hjerpbakk/AspNetCoreWorkshop/README.md

 We don't want the website and API in the same app.
 Let's fix this.

+### Create a new folder for the web project

+- Create a new folder called `web` in the root folder.
+- Move all files and folders to `web`, except `LICENSE` and `readme.md`.
+- Recreate `.dockerignore` if it got lost in the moving process

 ### Move high score to own app

-- Create a new folder called `api`
+- Create a new folder called `api` in the root folder.
-- Navigate to the folder and create a new app `dotnet new webapi`
+- Navigate into the `api` folder and create a new app `dotnet new webapi`
 - Open the project i VS Code `code .`
 - Move `IHighScoreService`, `HighScoreService` and `HighScoreController` to the new app.
 - Move `services.AddSingleton<IHighScoreService, HighScoreService>();` to the new `Startup`.
+- Remove `using Workshop.Services;` from the original `Startup`.
-- Verify that the new service works using postman.
+- Verify that the new service works using Postman.

 ### Create another Docker container

+All commands here are called from the `api`-folder.

+- Create a `Dockerfile` to build and then contain the application
+- Create a `.dockerignore` file to copy the minimum needed files to the build context
+- Run `docker build -t dips/api .` to build the docker imager
+- Run `docker run -p 80:80 -v /Users/sankra/projects/AspNetCoreWorkshop/api/scores:/app/scores dips/api` to run the app through in container
+- Verify it works using Postman.

 ### Make them work together

+- Create a new file, `docker-compose.yml`, in the root folder.
+- In `high_score_manager` in the web-project, change `highScoreEndpoint` to [http://api/highscore](http://api/highscore).
+- Navigate to the `web` folder and run `docker build -t dips/api .`.
+- Navigate back to the root folder and run `docker-compose up`.
+- Enjoy your apps working together.